 - Place all your gear within easy reach.

 - In all likelihood, YOUR CAT WILL IMMEDIATELY TRY TO GET OUT.
 If he has claws, this can be a very dangerous situation.
 A panicked cat can do some serious damage.
-Keep a firm hold on your cat at all times.
+Keep a firm hold on your cat at all times, preferably by the scruff of the neck.
 This is why it is important for another person assist you.
+Attaching a binder clip or chip clip on the scruff of your cats neck may help as well.

 - If your cat is not too stressed, place a small cotton ball in each ear.
 Cats can get ear infections if their ears get wet.
 If you are unable to get the cotton balls in, make sure you’re extra careful not to get the ears wet.